WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/en/feather_guide.md

 3. Click on the plus icon and import the .mobileprovision and .p12 from the Certificates folder, find the certificate you used for Portal, the password is WSF

-4. Go to Settings again, click on Server Options and enable the Online Install Method

-5. Go into Portal's Guides tab and find the Sources, then copy the URLs
+4. Go into Portal's Guides tab and find the Sources, then copy the URLs

-6. Click on Add Repo and select Import Repositories
+5. Click on Add Repo and select Import Repositories

 ### [Part [3/3] Using Feather](accent://)